-We started our hike on a partially cloudy/foggy morning in the snow that was between 30 to 50 centimeters in depth.
+We started our hike on a partially cloudy/foggy morning in the snow between 30 and 50 centimetres in depth.
 Despite December being the slow season, there were between 70 to 100 other trekkers on the trail.
-We reached our destination Lobuche 4940 meters at 4 pm with the boots all damp.
+We reached our destination Lobuche 4940 meters, at 4 pm with the boots all damp.

 15th December 2019

-This was a massive day as Harry would be teeing off from 2 spots that are above 5000 meters.
+This was a massive day as Harry would be teeing off from 2 above 5000 meters.
 It began snowing lightly from 7 am, with the wind swirling up the valley from behind us, blowing snow/sand.

 We hiked for about 90 to 100 minutes before reaching a flattish ground on Lobuche pass on the way to Gorakshep 5180 meters.
 We stopped to bring out our 3 Wood driver, rubber tee, and an ecobioball manufactured by Albusgolf.
 These balls were imported from Europe 3 years ago for my own project.

 We continued on the lateral moraine towards Gorakshep.
 We had a quick lunch and left for the Everest base camp.
-We were amongst the last ones to reach EBC, and it was planned that way to avoid unnecessary attention from other trekkers.
-However, the other trekkers were talking about a Singaporean with a golf club and were wondering what he was going to with it.
+We were amongst the last ones to reach EBC and planned to avoid unnecessary attention from other trekkers.
+However, the other trekkers talked about a Singaporean with a golf club and wondered what he would do with it.

 We reached EBC in trudging through snowy/icy conditions with strong gusts of wind.
 Harry had to practice his swings with five layers of jackets in cold and windy conditions, not an easy feat for someone from sea level and a warm tropical country.
-He managed to get an excellent swing.
+Nevertheless, he managed to get an excellent swing.

 We headed back to Gorakshep for the night.
-We learned that the overnight temperature was between -18 to -20 degrees Celcius.
+Unfortunately, we learned that the overnight temperature was between -18 to -20 degrees Celcius.

 16th December 2019

 This was another significant day as Harry was going to tee off from Gorakshep at 5180 meters, and as it was a very clear day, once more from Lobuche pass.
-Harry teed off from Gorakshep and Lobuche pass (a world difference between a foggy morning and a bright sunny day).
+So Harry teed off from Gorakshep and Lobuche pass (a world difference between a foggy morning and a bright sunny day).